Center for Opioid Epidemiology & Policy Research

 Impact of COVID-19 Regulatory Changes on Medication Treatments for Opioid Use Disorder: Implications for U.S. Federal Policy

-In this project, we are gathering and synthesizing evidence from the peer-reviewed clinical and public health literature about how two sets of opioid use disorder treatment regulatory flexibilities have impacted program and patient outcomes.
-The first flexibility is the option to supply patients with a longer take-home supply of methadone.
-The second flexibility is the ability to use telemedicine, including audio calls, for buprenorphine induction and ongoing treatment.
-The project also seeks to explain how federal regulators can use the assembled evidence to inform their upcoming rulemaking projects to extend both flexibilities beyond the pandemic.
+This project is gathering and synthesizing evidence from peer-reviewed literature about how two opioid use disorder treatment regulatory flexibilities—extended methadone take-home supplies and telemedicine for buprenorphine induction and treatment-- have impacted program and patient outcomes.
+It also seeks to explain how federal regulators can use the evidence to inform their upcoming rulemaking projects to extend both flexibilities beyond the pandemic.
+This work is funded by the Pew Charitable Trusts.
+Dr. Krawczyk is the Co-Lead Investigator

 Joint Impact of Local Alcohol and Cannabis Laws and Outlet Densities on Violence